seanmcmanus13/Portfolio/Predicting Video Game Stock Price Movement/readme.md

 ![Fig 3: Simple Neural Networks cannot predict stock price this accurately.
 This is simply a misinterpretation and misplotting of a model predicting the current day price from the current day value.](https://miro.medium.com/max/800/1*YkfE7NRM2qJVRN2HCv1hhw.png)

+Fig 3: Simple Neural Networks cannot predict stock price this accurately.
+This is simply a misinterpretation and misplotting of a model predicting the current day price from the current day value.

 ## References: